chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 // Release notes
 // ----------------------------------------------------------------------------------------------------------

+Update (10-28-19)
+Renaming/cleanup on ::Update function:
+-"TSimulation::Update" is now "TSimulation::SimulationTick".
+Makes searching through source a bit easier, less generic name -Collapsed parameters of SimulationTick into 3 containers: TNetSimTimeStep, TNetSimInput, TNetSimOutput -Time passed into simulation is now FNetworkSimTime (instead of forcing float RealTimeSeconds conversion at callsite) -TSimulationTickState broken up into FSimulationTickState and TSimulationTicker.
+-::SimulationTick now also gets a reference to FSimulationTickState.
+This is setting us up to do timers/countdowns based on sim time within these functions.

 Update (10-25-19)
 -Another large refactor on the core classes.
 Things are feeling good!
 -"Simulation Driver" and a few other concepts have changed: